Azure/azure-batch-software-entitlement/docs/walk-through.md

 # Software Entitlement Service Walk-through

-This walk-through will guide you through use of the Software Entitlement Service SDK, building the tooling from source code, generating and verifying a software entitlement token.
+This walk-through describes how the *Software Entitlement Service SDK* is used to enable on-premise integration of licensed commercial software with Azure Batch.

 ## Table of Contents